 - I have a qualifying life event, how do I make changes to my benefits? - By completing the Benefits Enrollment form and uploading the form, along with the documents supporting your qualifying life event to the secure drop box.
-For further instructions, please visit the Wesleyan Benefits website at www.wesleyan.edu/hr/staff/benefits/Enroll.html - Remember: You have 31 days from the date of the event to make changes to your benefit plan(s). - What documentation is required to support my qualifying event?
+For further instructions, please visit the Wesleyan Benefits website at wesleyan.edu/hr/staff/benefits/Enroll.html. - Remember: You have 31 days from the date of the event to make changes to your benefit plan(s). - What documentation is required to support my qualifying event?

-Qualifying Event Documentation Accepted Loss of coverage for your spouse/domestic partner Letter from employer stating loss of coverage and reason(s) why.
-Termination letter from employer or Termination letter from previous health plan New coverage through your spouse/domestic partner Letter from spouse/domestic partner employer orLetter from spouse/domestic partner health plan Marriage Marriage certificate Newly qualifying domestic partner Domestic partner affidavit (form is located on the Benefits/HR/ Payroll Forms page of WesPortal) Birth of child ■ Birth certificate or Letter from a medical center showing proof of birth Adoption Adoption papers Divorce or legal separation ■ Filed court papers
+Qualifying Event Documentation Accepted Loss of coverage for your spouse/domestic partner Letter from employer stating loss of coverage and reason(s) why Termination letter from employer or Termination letter from previous health plan New coverage through your spouse/domestic partner Letter from spouse/domestic partner employer orLetter from spouse/domestic partner health plan Marriage Marriage certificate Newly qualifying domestic partner Domestic Partner Affidavit (form is located on the Benefits/ HR/Payroll Forms page of WesPortal) Birth of child ■ Birth certificate or Social Security Card Adoption Adoption papers Divorce or legal separation ■ Filed court papers Spouse/domestic partner's open enrollment Letter or documentation from spouse/domestic partner's employer